dbt-labs/snowplow/.github/bug_report.md

 ### Describe the bug
 <!---
 A clear and concise description of what the bug is.
-What command did you run?
-What happened?
+You can also use the issue title to do this
 --->

-### Steps To Reproduce
+### Steps to reproduce
 <!---
 In as much detail as possible, please provide steps to reproduce the issue.
 Sample data that triggers the issue, example model code, etc is all very helpful here.
 --->